laravel-frontend-presets/argon/readme.md

 5. Add `"LaravelFrontendPresets\\ArgonPreset\\": "presets/argon/src"` to `autoload/psr-4` and to `autoload-dev/psr-4`
 6. Add `LaravelFrontendPresets\ArgonPreset\ArgonPresetServiceProvider::class` to `config/app.php` file
 7. In your terminal run `composer dump-autoload`
-8. Run `php artisan preset argon` command to install the Argon preset.
+8. Run `php artisan ui argon` command to install the Argon preset.
 This will install all the necessary assets and also the custom auth views, it will also add the auth route in `routes/web.php`
 (NOTE: If you run this command several times, be sure to clean up the duplicate Auth entries in routes/web.php)
 9. Run `php artisan migrate --seed` to create basic users table